emilyws27/emilyws27/README.md

 - Quantum computing
 - DevOps

-Feel free to shoot me an email at e.sheehan@wustl.edu!
+Feel free to shoot me an email at e.sheehan(at)wustl.edu!